jimbrend/jimbrend/README.md

 Lived in the RTP area... ages 6-12.

 While there, it was cool, played Xbox Live... that was fun, had a Compaq, MS-Dos games like cheesy invaders, Igor's Adventure, there was a cool roman platformer if you find it let me know!, and something like a predecessor to divinity I don't quite remember, then on the Compaq played Tomb Raider II man that was a good one.
-Magic Carpet 1 & 2, multipayer as well.
+Magic Carpet 1 & 2, multiplayer as well.

 On the Compaq we also networked with the Alienware for 1v1 battles with the bro in unreal tournament, played online and created D&D like worlds, I made a really good custom map in Vampire the Masquerade: Redemption.
 My online handle there was Saburotsu, we stacked for 1v1 duels, you can max out your gear and glide around the lobby and 1v1 people with swords and shit.
 I also made a custom map called "The Lost Cause Bar."
 If you remember this mod you'd walk in and there'd be an NPC looking down that looked like scorpion with a crossbow, pretty funny, and then a dead guy in the corner.
 I modded that shit in at like age 9-11?
 Bar was stocked too, lotta red wine, pretty dope.